johicks/harper-akamai-redirect-template-demo/README.md

     * Updates the hostname mappings.
     * Activates the Property on the Staging and Production networks.
 4.  **Data Ingestion**:
-    * Uploads the contents of `redirects/redirects.json` to the HarperDB instance to populate initial redirect rules..
+    * Uploads the contents of `redirects/redirects.json` to the HarperDB instance to populate initial redirect rules.

 ### Trigger Workflow